ThomasWalker1/Generalization-of-Neural-Networks/Reports and Presentation/A Guide to Probably Approximately Correct Bounds for Neural Networks/References.md

 (Guedj, 2019) Benjamin Guedj.
 A Primer on PAC-Bayesian Learning.
 2019.\
 (Zhou, 2019) Wenda Zhou, Victor Veitch, Morgane Austern, Ryan P. Adams, and Peter Orbanz.
 Non-Vacuous Generalization Bounds at the ImageNet Scale: A PAC-Bayesian Compression Approach.
 2019.\
 (Dziugaite, 2020) Gintare Karolina Dziugaite, Kyle Hsu,Waseem Gharbieh, and Daniel M. Roy.
 “On the role of data in PAC-Bayes bounds”.
 In: CoRR (2020).\
-Omar Rivasplata, Ilja Kuzborskij, Csaba Szepesvári, and John Shawe-Taylor.
+(Rivasplata, 2020) Omar Rivasplata, Ilja Kuzborskij, Csaba Szepesvári, and John Shawe-Taylor.
 PAC-Bayes Analysis Beyond the Usual Bounds.
 In NeurIPS, 2020.\
 (Viallard, 2021) Paul Viallard, Pascal Germain, Amaury Habrard, and Emilie Morvant.
 A General Framework for the Disintegration of PAC-Bayesian Bounds.
 2021.\
 (Alquier, 2023) Pierre Alquier.
 User-friendly introduction to PAC-Bayes bounds.
 2023.